Just Imagine

 Create

 The play connects different worlds and stirs communities into reflection, around the shared yet distinct experience of violence against women and girls.
-Mi gyals focuses on common societal and institutional responses to gender-based violence, with an insight into historical consciousness, a call for social responsibility and community activism.
+At its heart, Mi Gyals is a tribute to the strength of sisterhood, the bonds between mothers and daughters, and the power of women standing together in the face of violence.
+It’s a call for social responsibility and community activism, yet it also holds space for moments of joy, solidarity and community.

 Stay tuned, more info coming soon!